-The Total Force Service Center (TFSC) [link to the "Total Force Service Center" item at the beginning of chapter 8] staff advises officers participating in ADSC-incurring events.
+The Total Force Service Center (TFSC) staff advises officers participating in ADSC-incurring events.
 Upon notification, officers accept or decline an ADSC before entering into an ADSC-incurring event.
 Members who are properly advised of an ADSC-incurring event who do not establish a date of separation (DOS) or retirement date under the 7-day option and attend or enter into the ADSC-incurring event are considered to have constructively accepted the ADSC.
 That being said, the Air Force recognizes that officers sometimes attend training that they would not otherwise have accepted had they been fully aware that they would incur an ADSC.
-In such cases, an officer may state his or her case through an appeal to the Air Force Board for Correction of Military Records.
+In such cases, an officer may state his or her case through an appeal to the Air Force Board for Correction of Military Records (AFBCMR).
+However, if a policy directive or Department of the Air Force Instruction provides a specific appeal or redress channel, the applicant must exhaust those channels before applying to the AFBCMR.